Boulder 4th of July Events, Activities & Guide

 Does Boulder have fireworks on July 4th?

 No. Boulder permanently ended its Folsom Field fireworks show in 2024 due to wildfire risk.
-The nearest shows are in Louisville (Coal Creek Golf Course), Longmont (Boulder County Fairgrounds), and Erie (July 3rd).
+The nearest shows are in Louisville at Coal Creek Golf Course, Longmont at the Boulder County Fairgrounds, and Erie, where fireworks launch from the Erie Community Center rooftop at 9 pm.

 Is Boulder crowded on July 4th?